iqhive/runtime.link/Readme.md

 systems can be discovered under the 'std' and 'oss' subdirectories under each link layer.

-This project is open for contributions that help update or define clear, compatible runtime.link structures for these standards and interfaces.
-We will consider pull requests and/or ideas for additional interfaces and/or standards that have well-known and widely available implementations under an Open Source Initiative approved license.

 ## Proprietary Software Interfaces

 If you would like to include a runtime.link structure for proprietary software (so that